 Please make sure you have discussed your discharge medication with your care team.
 A medication review will be arranged if necessary.

 After coming home from hospital you may have new medications to take.
 Please follow the instructions carefully to avoid making any mistakes with your medication.
 Visit NPS Medicinewise for more information, or call your GP to discuss your medications.

 4. Do you need care when you get home?

 If you, or your family and carer’s need assistance with organising ongoing care at home, or have questions about care options we have Discharge Coordinators available to assist.
 Please contact 03 6278 5333.

 If you have any compliments, complaints or suggestions, please let us know so we can improve our service.

 - Talking to any of our staff

 - Providing feedback online

-- Writing to the CEO or Director of Clinical Services
+- Writing to the General Manager or Director of Clinical Services

 - Contacting the Tasmanian Health Complaints Commissioner